-Emily has a bachelor’s degree in Contemporary Dance from Western Sydney University, from which she graduated with the Deans Medal of Honour.
-She has studied dance extensively in New York and Africa.
+Emily has a bachelor's degree in Contemporary Dance from Western Sydney University, from which she graduated with the Deans Medal of Honour.
+She has studied extensively in New York and Africa.
 With an early foundation in Classical Ballet, Emily has also completed teacher trainings in Non-Linear Movement, Bollywood Dance, Tribal Bellydance and Yoga.
 She is currently studying a Master of Social Work at Charles Sturt University.

 Emily has performed and toured in numerous cross-cultural works, as well as directing productions for theatres and festivals.

-In her local Blue Mountains community, Emily is known for her joyful, nourishing community classes and performances, involving a diverse range of ages and abilities.
+In her local Blue Mountains community, Emily is known for her joyful, nourishing community drum and dance classes involving a diverse range of ages and abilities.
 She has also worked in Melbourne, Adelaide, Perth, Bali, Japan and Singapore.

 Hands Heart & Feet Origin Story:

-For 14 years John and Emily’s combined warmth and passion extended beyond teaching rhythms and dances to build a truly unique community.
+For 14 years, Emily and John's combined warmth and passion extended beyond teaching rhythms and dances to build a unique and wonderful community.